 Pulse Feedback spares you the horror of text analysis.
 On the one hand, the feedback comments are especially important for the work in the teams.
 Therefore, the number of words to be read remains manageable for all employees.
 For evaluations at the department or company level, an automatic text analysis quickly helps to identify essential topics.

 Out of sight, out of mind?
 Not with our online employee survey.
 Rather than simply satisfying themselves by submitting their questionnaire, employees also view and reflect on their team members’ feedback.

-Put your heads together and find solutions: this can be done independently and bottom-up, thanks to Pulse.
+Put your heads together and find solutions: this can be done independently and bottom-up, thanks to Pulse Feedback.
 By giving employees access to real-time comments from their team and by name, problems are solved directly and collaboratively.
-The team focus is extreme with Pulse because each team has unique challenges that are best understood and overcome internally.
+The team focus is extreme with Pulse Feedback because each team has unique challenges that are best understood and overcome internally.

 5. Better start from bottom-up

-At Pulse, the whole enterprise pulses with energy.
-There’s no trickle-down effect, where hardly any action reaches employees - let alone starts there.
+With Pulse Feedback, the whole company pulses with energy.
+There’s no trickle-down effect, where hardly any action reaches employees – let alone starts there.
 Improvements happen quickly, within teams and thanks to all employees.